FocusOne’s evolving sense of morality

-CommentarySince Moral Development Theory is based on Cognitive Developmentalisms (specifically, Jean Piaget's Model of Cognitive Development), it is subject to the same sorts of criticisms.
+CommentarySince Moral Development Theory is based on Cognitive Developmentalisms (specifically, Jean Piaget's Stage Theory of Cognitive Development), it is subject to the same sorts of criticisms.
 Moral Development Theory has been especially criticized for gendered and classist assumptions rooted in its original research population of undergraduate males at prominent universities.
 Perhaps most condemningly, individual persons can demonstrate remarkable diversity in the moral judgments – and so, while such theories might offer typographies of moral decisions, it may be inappropriate to leap from “types” of morality to “stages.”

 Authors and/or Prominent InfluencesLawrence Kohlberg; Carol Gilligan